naacl-org/naacl-2022-website/_pages/venue.md

 farther &amp; immerse yourself in the Pacific Northwest’s incredible landscapes.
 You can find more about the area attractions [here](https://www.hyatt.com/en-US/hotel/washington/hyatt-regency-seattle/sears/area-attractions).

-## Meals

-A light Breakfast will be provided daily and can be found on levels 3 & 5 pre-function.

-Breaks --- Tea, coffee, pastries and snacks will be provided early morning, mid-morning and mid-afternoon and will be found in the Regency Ballroom on level 7 (on Sunday the location will be level 3 pre-function).

-Lunch is not provided, but there are plenty of cafes, restaurants and shops near by within walking distance as well as the hotel has a grab and go market open until 14:00.

-Dinner will only be provided during the Welcome Reception on Sunday evening (starting at 18:30) located on Level 5 pre-function and Tuesday evening at the social event at MoPop.

 ## Accommodation

 We have secured accommodation for participants at NAACL-HLT 2022 discounted rates at the Hyatt Regency Seattle